gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproductive_health.md

 (d) Alteration in uterine endometrium to make it unsuitable for implantation.

-9. What is amniocentesis?
+9.What is amniocentesis?
 Why a statutory ban is imposed on this technique?

-10. Select the correct term from the bracket and complete the given branching tree
+10.Select the correct term from the bracket and complete the given branching tree

 ![lesson 1](/books/12-biology/zoology/unit1/bzf31.png )

-11. Correct the following statements
+11.Correct the following statements

 a) Transfer of an ovum collected from donor into the fallopian tube is called